Bira/octopus-carnival/_drafts/wir-mm-4e-unicorn.md

 them also live in the world.
-Lots of depictions of them tend to take a horse and stick the famous spiral horn on its forehead, but mythological unicorns had other fantastical traits: their hooves are split like a goat's and not uniform like a horse's, and their tail is a bit lion-like with short hair and a small tuft at the tip.
+Lots of depictions of them tend to take a horse and stick the famous spiral horn on its forehead, but mythological unicorns had other fantastical traits: their hooves are split like a goat's and not uniform like a horse's, and their tail is a bit lion-like with a small tuft at the tip.
 They also sometimes had goat-like beards.

 The illustration here nails most of those details, though it still has a horse-like tail.
 And its horn is not a cute and delicate spiral at all, but